About the college

 Accommodation and meals

 Students gather at meals in the college's hall to socialise as well as dine.
-The college's kitchen staff are keen to provide wholesome meals for all and cater for food allergies or intolerances.
+The college's kitchen staff are keen to provide wholesome meals for all and they cater for food allergies or intolerances.

 Most graduate students eat in the college's hall for some meals and cook any other meals for themselves.